f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

   :align: center
   :scale: 70%

-There is also an option to **Upload** a tenant release, this will allow you to upload an image directly from your client machine through the browser.
+There is also an option to **Upload** a tenant release; this will allow you to upload an image directly from your client machine through the browser.

-If an HTTPS server is not available and uploading from a client machine is not an option, you may upload a tenant image using scp directly to the appliance.
-Simply scp an image to the F5OS out-of-band management IP address using the admin account and a path of **IMAGES**.
+If an HTTPS server is not available and uploading from a client machine is not an option, you may upload a tenant image using SCP directly to the appliance.
+Simply SCP an image to the F5OS out-of-band management IP address using the admin account and a path of **IMAGES**.

 .. code-block:: bash